 A medical condition that existed within a specified duration before the effective date of the policy would be considered a pre-existing condition.
-The specified duration may be 6 months, 12 months, 2 years, or more depending on the plan.
+The specified duration may be six months, 12 months, two years or more, depending on the plan.

 The following scenarios will help you understand how renewable medical insurance is extremely advantageous:

-E.g., Let's assume you purchase a non-renewable insurance plan that has a six month waiting period and it can only be purchased for a maximum of one year.
+Let's assume you purchase a non-renewable insurance plan that has a six-month waiting period and it can only be purchased for a maximum of one year.

 - If you already have a pre-existing medical condition before the effective date of the policy, you would have to wait for six months before the insurance company starts covering anything related to the pre-existing condition.
-Once the maximum duration, one year, is over you will have to purchase a new insurance plan.
-However, the waiting period would start all over again in a new insurance plan.
+Once the maximum duration of one year is over, you will have to purchase a new insurance plan.
+However, the waiting period will start all over again in a new insurance plan.

-- If you are diagnosed with a medical condition towards the end of the one year period, your insurance plan may expire before the treatment is complete.
-If the plan does not have a benefit period, you would no longer be covered by the insurance plan.
-Even if it has a benefit period, you would only be covered for a limited time after the plan ends.
+- If you are diagnosed with a medical condition towards the end of the one-year period, your insurance plan may expire before the treatment is complete.
+If the plan does not have a benefit period, you will no longer be covered by the insurance plan.
+Even if it has a benefit period, you will only be covered for a limited time after the plan ends.

-- Once you buy a new insurance plan, the condition that you developed earlier would be considered a pre-existing condition and may be excluded altogether or may again have a waiting period, which could be devastating to you financially and medically.
+- Once you buy a new insurance plan, the condition that you developed earlier would be considered a pre-existing condition and may be excluded altogether, or may again have a waiting period, which could be devastating to you, both financially and medically.

-- The condition will be covered after the six months waiting period, it would continue to be covered for the entire duration of your policy as long as you renew, which could last for the duration of your studies in the US.
+- The condition will be covered after the six-month waiting period.
+It would continue to be covered for the entire duration of your policy as long as you renew, which could last for the duration of your studies in the US.

-It's important to pay attention to more than just the cost of your insurance, you should understand how it will work in the future, so even if you find an insurance plan that is low cost but can be purchased only for a short duration, it may not be the most suitable plan for you.
-The longer your duration of studies, the more likely that you will develop some medical conditions that could require treatment.
-Therefore, make sure to purchase an international student insurance that is renewable and will cover you for your entire duration.
+It's important to pay attention to more than just the cost of your insurance.
+You should understand how it will work in the future, so even if you find an insurance plan that is low-cost but can be purchased only for a short duration, it may not be the most suitable plan for you.
+The longer the duration of your studies, the more likely that you will develop medical conditions that could require treatment.
+Therefore, make sure to purchase international student insurance that is renewable and will cover you for your entire duration.